CSU students must meet the following minimum eligibility criteria in order to be approved for study abroad:

 - The institution must be accredited by Ministry of Education in home country.

 All students planning to study abroad must submit an application for approval to the Center for International Services and Programs (CISP).
 Applications will be reviewed by the CISP in consulation with relevant campus offices.

 - General Approval Application Form is for students seeking to study abroad through an affiliate or reciprocal exchange program.
-This application is a student's declaration of their intention to study abroad and to seek permission from CSU to be approved and placed "on leave."
+This application is a student's declaration of their intention to study abroad and to seek permission from CSU to be approved and placed "on approved leave."

-The Application Booklet includes more information to help students through the application process.
+The Application Booklet including General Approval Application Form includes more information to help students through the application process.

 After gaining approval to study abroad as a CSU student on an affiliate or exchange program, students will then apply for admission to their selected program.

 Any undergraduate student in their senior year (above 90 credits) seeking to study abroad through an affiliate (program provider or direct enrollment), earning study abroad transfer credit at CSU, must complete a 'fast track" petition through their College adviser for an exemption to the senior residency rule.
 Information regarding the residency requirement can be obtained from the Regulations section of the Undergraduate Catalog.

 Senior standing is reached whenever an undergraduate student has earned 90 or more credit hours.
 Please consult the Class Rank section of the Undergraduate Catalog for more details.

 Fast track petitions consist of an essay from the student (paragraph) about why they wish to study abroad in their senior year, a letter of support (two or three sentences) from a faculty member from the student's major department and a letter from the CISP education abroad adviser.
 These three items should be submitted to the College academic advisor who will in turn submit the documentation to the Office of the University Registrar for processing.